-SummaryThe Promoting Health in Teens and Kids (PHIT) weight management program at Children's Mercy Hospitals and Clinics offers a culturally sensitive group education intervention for obese children and their parents that addresses behavioral changes related to physical activity and nutrition strategies, along with families' economic challenges that make weight management difficult for children.
-The program consists of 24 weekly meetings, followed by 18 monthly followup sessions.
-An evaluation of the program shows that participating children reduced their body mass index (BMI), triglycerides, and consumption of sugared beverages and increased levels of good cholesterol, amount of physical activity, and number of meals eaten at home.
+SummaryThe Promoting Health in Teens and Kids weight management program at Children's Mercy Hospitals and Clinics offers a culturally sensitive group education intervention for obese children and their parents that addresses behavioral changes related to physical activity and nutrition strategies, along with families' economic challenges that make weight management difficult for children.
+The program consists of 18 weekly meetings, followed by 20 monthly followup sessions.
+An evaluation of the program shows that participating children reduced their body mass index, triglycerides, consumption of sugared beverages and screen time.
+Child weight–related quality of life and behavioral and emotional symptoms also improved, while parent weight and body mass index significantly decreased.
 Both children and parents expressed high levels of satisfaction with the program.

-See the Results section for updated results related to the program's impact on body mass index, triglycerides, good cholesterol, consumption of sugary beverages, screen time, quality of life, and parent and child satisfaction (updated March 2012).Moderate: The evidence consists of pre- and post-implementation measures of a variety of metrics, including body mass index percentiles and behaviors related to physical activity and nutrition.
+See the Description section for updates to the Promoting Health in Teens and Kids program components; see the Results section for new data from the randomized control trial completed in 2012 (updated April 2013).Strong: The evidence consists of randomized control trial results as well as pre- and post-implementation measures of a variety of metrics, including body mass index percentiles and behaviors related to physical activity and nutrition.

 Developing OrganizationsChildren’s Mercy Hospitals and Clinics